This article will be of use if:

 Chances are that your new house is more expensive, and your old mortgage is not enough to finance the house with.
 In that case, you can apply for an additional mortgage.
 You are usually required to take out this one with the same lender.

-If you still have to select an estate agent, you can fill in your postal code and answer the follow-up questions.
+If you still need to choose a real estate agent, you can enter your postal code and answer the follow-up questions.

-The agents in the area will study your property and leave you a proposal.
-They know they are in competition with other agents, so they will make sure their fee is competitive.
+The agents in the area will examine your property and leave you an offer.
+They are aware they are in competition with other agents, so they will ensure their fee is competitive.

-If you experience any issues (language, for example) using the platform, feel free to contact us!
-We are here to help you in English with a Dutch accent ;).
+If you encounter any problems (with language, for example) while using the platform, feel free to contact us!
+We are here to assist you in English, albeit with a Dutch accent ;).

-The involvement of an estate agent is not obligated by any rule or regulation.
+The involvement of a real estate agent is not obligated by any rule or regulation.
 So you are free to sell a property all by yourself.

-Nevertheless, in almost 95% of the transactions in the Netherlands a realtor is involved on the selling side of the transaction.
+Nevertheless, in almost 95% of the transactions in the Netherlands a real estate agent is involved on the selling side of the transaction.

-On average estate agents in the Netherlands take a 1.3% (Avg.
+On average, real estate agents in the Netherlands charge a 1.3% (Avg.
 EUR 4.000) commission, VAT included (2022).
-That is way lower than most other countries.
+This is much lower than in most other countries.

-This fee is for the selling agent on the transaction.
-The agent on the buyer side is paid by the buyer of the property.
+This fee is for the selling agent in the transaction.
+The agent on the buyer's side is paid by the buyer of the property.

-NVM is 1 of the 3 associations of estate agents in the Netherlands.
-Through their membership estate agents get education and quality checks.
-The other 2 associations are called Vastgoedpro and VBO.
+NVM is one of the three associations of real estate agents in the Netherlands.
+Through their membership, real estate agents receive education and quality checks.
+The other two associations are called Vastgoedpro and VBO.

-Funda is by far the biggest housing website of the Netherlands.
-Every buyer in the Netherlands start their search here.
+Funda is by far the largest housing website in the Netherlands.
+Every buyer in the Netherlands starts their search here.
 Almost 90% of the properties for sale are included on the website.

-As a consumer you can not upload your property on Funda yourself.
-Only estate agents may upload properties to the website.
+As a consumer, you cannot upload your property on Funda yourself.
+Only Real estate agents may upload properties to the website.